 Alabama’s economy is much more diverse and dynamic than you might think.
-Automotive companies like Honda, Mercedes-Benz, Toyota and Hyundai all have major presences in the state.
+Automotive companies like Honda, Mercedes-Benz, Toyota, and Hyundai all have a major presence in the state.
 A number of major technology and communications companies also have bases in Huntsville or Birmingham, including AT&T, telecommunications provider Deltacom and computer graphics company Intergraph.

-A shift towards toward advanced industry in the state, along with a very low cost of living have contributed to Birmingham’s fertile and lively startup scene.
-Startups based in the city experienced a dramatic increase in funding in 2016, with Shipt, an online grocery service leading with pack by receiving over $40 million in Series A funding.
+A shift towards advanced industry in the state and a very low cost of living have contributed to Birmingham’s fertile and lively startup scene.
+Startups based in the city experienced a dramatic increase in funding in 2016, with Shipt, an online grocery service leading the pack, receiving over $40 million in Series A funding.

 Only cities with over 50,000 inhabitants are reported in the results.
 Some data had to be interpolated to the county level and extrapolated to all the cities in the county.
 We concentrated on the following metrics to obtain our ranking: Cost of living, Best state for business, Unemployment, Kauffman index, and Universities.

 Click on the state below to get started.